 Orthotic devices like braces provide musculoskeletal support, which can help keep affected limbs aligned and prevent deformities caused by uneven muscle strain.

 Orthotics can also gently stretch tight muscles and help limit the severity of muscle contractions.

 Dystonic CP: Key Points

 Typically when individuals think of cerebral palsy, they think of spastic CP, which comprises up to 80% of all cases.
-However, 10-15% of individuals may have dyskinetic cerebral palsy.
+However, approximately 10-15% of individuals with CP have dyskinetic cerebral palsy.
 Among those with dyskinetic CP, a significant portion of individuals will have dystonic CP which is characterized by repetitive, twisting movements.

-While the brain damage that causes dystonia is irreversable, the use of medications, orthotics, and participation in rehabilitative therapies can help individuals effectively manage their symptoms and improve their quality of life.
+While the brain damage that causes dystonia is irreversible, the use of medications, orthotics, and participation in rehabilitative therapies can help individuals effectively manage their symptoms and improve their quality of life.

 Hopefully, this article helped you better understand what dystonic CP is and how to manage it.
 Good luck!